FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 TRex how to create a large number of transactions based on the templates.

 Continuous traffic loops over the generated transactions.
-Limited traffic usually executes each transaction once.
+Limited traffic usually executes each transaction once (typically as constant number of loops over source addresses, each loop with different source ports).

 Currently, ASTF profiles define one transaction template each.
 Number of packets expected per one transaction varies based on profile details,